ansin218/hugo-blog/content/today-i-learned.md

 To keep the list short, only posts from the current and previous quarter will be visible on this page.

+01.02.2020: <a href = "https://www.bbc.com/future/article/20181129-the-underground-cathedral-protecting-tokyo-from-floods" target = "_blank">The underground cathedral protecting Tokyo from floods</a><br>
 31.01.2020: <a href = "https://qr.ae/pNzccu" target = "_blank">The collision of a Soviet submarine and a US aircraft carrier</a><br>
 30.01.2020: <a href = "https://qr.ae/pNzcZT" target = "_blank">The unsent angry letters of Abraham Lincoln</a><br>
 29.01.2020: <a href = "https://en.wikipedia.org/wiki/The_Crystal_Palace" target = "_blank">The Crystal Palace</a><br>